Cross of Valour (Poland)

 The Cross of Valour (Krzyż Walecznych) is a Polish military decoration.
-It was first introduced by the Council of National Defense on 11 August 1920.
+It was introduced by the Council of National Defense on 11 August 1920.
 It is awarded to an individual who "has demonstrated deeds of valour and courage on the field of battle."
 It may be awarded to the same person up to four times.
 The medal is given only in wartime or shortly after.

 History

 Polish-Soviet War

 The medal was introduced in 1920 at the height of the Polish-Soviet War, shortly before the climactic Battle of Warsaw.
 Initially it had no Order Council and was awarded personally by the Commander-in-Chief of the Polish Army.
 Later the option was added of delegating the medal's granting to front and division commanders.

 Through 29 May 1923, when the last medal for the Polish-Soviet War was awarded, the Cross of Valour had been granted to some 60,000 soldiers.

 Apart from individuals who had participated in the Polish-Soviet War, the medal had also been awarded retroactively to some soldiers of the Polish Legions, of World War I military units, of the Silesian Uprisings, of the Great Poland Uprising, and to members of the Polish Military Organization.
 It had been awarded, as well, to veterans of the January 1863 Uprising and to the city of Płock.